Understanding Postpartum Depression

 Depression can be treated

-The good news is that there are many ways to treat postpartum depression.
+There are many ways to treat postpartum depression.
 Talking to your healthcare provider is the first step toward feeling better.

 - National Institute of Mental Health866-615-6464www.nimh.nih.gov